David Ortiz: 2015

 In 2015, Ortiz hit 37 home runs and had 108 RBI while batting .273.
 He finished in the top 10 in the AL in both home runs and RBIs for the eighth time in his career.

 On April 19, in a game at Fenway Park vs. the Baltimore Orioles, Ortiz was ejected for arguing a check swing call.
 While arguing, Ortiz bumped into umpire John Tumpane.
 Two days later, MLB suspended Ortiz one game and fined him an undisclosed amount.

 On July 14, in an announcement prior to the MLB All-Star Game at Great American Ball Park in Cincinnati, Ortiz was selected as one of the "Franchise Four" of the Boston Red Sox.
 The selection of the "Franchise Four" (the greatest four players of all time for every MLB team) was determined by online voting by fans on the MLB.com website.
 Along with Ortiz, Ted Williams, Carl Yastrzemski and Ortiz's friend Pedro Martínez were selected as the four greatest players in Boston Red Sox history.

-On September 5 at Fenway Park, Ortiz hit his 30th home run of the season off of Jerome Williams of the Philadelphia Phillies.
+On September 5 at Fenway Park, Ortiz hit his 30th home run of the season off Jerome Williams of the Philadelphia Phillies.
 This marked the ninth time that Ortiz hit 30 or more home runs in a season, the most in Red Sox history.
-On September 12, in a game against the Tampa Bay Rays at Tropicana Field, Ortiz hit his 500th career home run off of Rays pitcher Matt Moore.
+On September 12, in a game against the Tampa Bay Rays at Tropicana Field, Ortiz hit his 500th career home run off Rays pitcher Matt Moore.
 He became only the 27th player in MLB history to reach that milestone.